OSHA Workplace Injury Research

-OSHA has recorded 607 severe elbow injuries, with fractures accounting for 64.3% of these incidents.
-These injuries frequently involve complex damage to the joint, often requiring surgical intervention to restore basic range of motion.
+OSHA recorded 607 severe elbow injuries over the last decade, with fractures representing 64% of these incidents.
+These injuries often involve significant trauma to the joint, frequently requiring surgery and extended recovery periods.

 Reported Projected